Names appear in the order of when the authors first published on the SpAN.

 Cait Gordon (our humble SpAN editor) published her first novel of a three-book series in September 2016, called Life in the ’Cosm.
 Two months later, she created The Spoonie Authors Network as a way to gather up all the awesome spoonie writers so we could share our real-life stories.
 You can read more about Cait’s upcoming books, Tales from the Crip, and flash fiction on her website.

 Read a selection of Amy’s fiction on her website, including stories about rock band Torrent.
-Her first book, A Desert Song, is currently in editing.
-Read about it on her website!
+Her first book, A Desert Song, is now available!
+Find out where to get it by visiting her website!

 Jamieson Wolf is an award-winning, number one bestselling author of over sixty books.
 He also writes a blog about having Multiple Sclerosis and Cerebral Palsy called Two Steps at a Time.
 You can read more about him and his works on his website.